Definition of Journal Entries in a Bank Reconciliation

-Journal entries are required for the items listed as adjustments to the balance per books on the bank reconciliation.
-These adjustments involve items that appear on the bank statement that were not recorded in the company's general ledger accounts.
-Typical adjustments include the bank service charge for maintaining the account, check printing charges, fees for returned checks, and interest earned.
+Journal entries are required in a bank reconciliation when there are adjustments to the balance per books.
+These adjustments result from items appearing on the bank statement that have not been recorded in the company's general ledger accounts.